adelciotto/leapmotion-report/docs.md

 ## Documentation

-**Note: As stated in the Programs and Scripts section, this guide assumes your running under a Nix environment (Unix, Linux, OSX)**
+**Note: As stated in the Programs and Scripts section, this guide assumes you are running under a Nix environment (Unix, Linux, OSX)**

 To develop and run any of the experiments locally, follow the instructions below: